mobilpay/Bitcoin/README.md

 Service Endpoints

-You should always start the payment by using POST method for redirecting the client to one of these endpoints:
+You should always start the payment by using POST method for redirecting the client to https://secure.mobilpay.ro/bitcoin
-	standard payment, live mode – https://secure.mobilpay.ro/bitcoin
-	standard payment, test mode – http://sandboxsecure.mobilpay.ro/bitcoin